 African American Experience in Missouri Lecture Series

 Explore Missouri's past and prepare for the future through the African American Experience in Missouri lecture series.
-A collaboration of the State Historical Society of Missouri's Center for Missouri Studies and the University of Missouri Division of Inclusion, Diversity, and Equity, it is designed to offer the community opportunities to reach a new understanding of present-day Missouri by learning about the history of African Americans within the state.
+Launched in 2016, the African American Experience in Missouri series aims to offer the public a new understanding of present-day Missouri by learning about the history of African Americans within the state.

 On Demand Programs